dklounge/dklounge.github.io/_posts/2014-02-11-preparing-for-start.md

 Let's not dwell on the fall.
 Falling and getting up, it is all part of this wonderful life.
 We have tomorrow.
 </blockquote>

+If you liked this post, you might also enjoy reading [Paradox of Leverage](../paradox-of-leverage) and [Sweat the Small Stuff](sweat-the-small-stuff).

 Keep looking up!